 Like The Second Sex, which attended to the givens of biology without allowing them to determine the meaning of the subject, The Coming of Age also gives biology its due.
 The lack of engagement of the aged, Beauvoir notes, is in part imposed from without and in part comes from within; for as we age, the body is transformed from an instrument that engages the world into a hindrance that makes our access to the world difficult.
 The point of The Coming of Age, however, is that it is unjust to use these difficulties to justify reducing the aged to the status of the Other.
 Adieux's witnessing makes this point clearly.
 However diminished Sartre's body became, it never severed him from his projects.
 He could not have sustained his work by himself, but he was in a situation where others refused to marginalize him.
 They did not equate his diminished bodily capacities with a diminished humanity.
 The Coming of Age argues that the situation of a privileged Sartre ought to be our common destiny.

-In a world which recognized the phenomenological truth of the body, the existential truth of freedom, the Marxist truth of exploitation, and the humanist truth of the bond, the category of the Other would be eradicated.
+In a world which recognized the phenomenological truth of the body, the existential truth of freedom, the Marxist truth of exploitation, and the human truth of the bond, the derogatory category of the Other would be eradicated.
 Neither the aged nor women, nor anyone by virtue of their race, class, ethnicity or religion would find themselves rendered inessential.
 Beauvoir knows that it is too much to hope for such a world.
 She understands the lures of domination and violence.
 Throughout her career, however, she used philosophical and literary tools to reveal the possibilities of such a world and appealed to us to work for it.